-The existing property is relatively flat and suitable to accommodate eight new live/work units.
+The existing property is relatively flat and suitable to accommodate nine new live/work units.
 The overall design reflects a quality project that is consistent with the intent of the Urban Plan, Zoning Code, and General Plan.
-The project environmental and health related studies have demonstrated that the project will not result in environmental damage nor public health problems.
+The project studies have demonstrated that the project will not result in environmental damage nor public health problems.